 So far in various articles, I have discussed about Events and Event handlers.
-To give you a fresh start, lets have a look on Events and Events handler again.
+To give you a fresh start, let’s have a look at the Events and Events handler again.

 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide and Learn Excel VBA Events Completely with 5 Tutorials.

 What is an Event and an Event Handler

 Let’s start with an example.
 Say, I have placed a CommandButton in my worksheet using Developer ⇒ Controls ⇒ Insert ⇒ ActiveX Controls ⇒ Command Button like the following figure.
 Caption and ForeColor properties have been changed using the Properties window for this control.

 I want that Command Button will do something when it is clicked.
 So here Clicking on the Command Button is an Event.
 What this command button will do when it is clicked depends on the underlying Subprocedure written by you.
 Say I want that when this command button will be clicked, cell A1 will be decorated with the Blue background color.
 So I write a code like the following:

 Private Sub CommandButton1_Click() Range("A1").Interior.Color = vbBlue End Sub

 This Subprocedure is called Event Handler as it executes when someone clicks on the Command Button.